Guest Blog by Celebrity Skincare Expert Renée Rouleau

 -Thicker skin makes for fewer lines and wrinkles (Asian women do have beautiful skin!)

-But for many Asian women, anti-aging is about transforming skin into a lighter, whiter shade, which is why China, Japan and Korea are big markets for skin whitening products.
+But for many Asian women, anti-aging is about transforming skin into a lighter, whiter shade, which is why China, Japan and Korea are big markets for skin whitening products, they also use other treatments such as microneedling.
 There, a light, fair skin tone is most desirable and is deeply rooted in the culture.
 Umbrellas are often used on sunny days to protect skin from discoloration, and sunscreen and the use of whitening products (formulated to suppress melanin activity to lighten brown spots) are faithfully applied.

 Most Asian American women aren’t as focused on having whiter skin; rather, they want their skin to look its best–especially to avoid developing brown spots.